trehansiddharth/as115/README.md

 # as115
 The as31 assembler used for MIT's 6.115 course (Microcontrollers Lab) loaded with extra preprocessing directives that makes it nicer to use.

+## Using

+`as115.py` located in the root folder can be used as a python script by running `python as115.py` (with the appropriate arguments).
+If the computer you are using does not have python installed, you can use the standalone executable located in the root folder called `as115.exe` by running `as115.exe` (also with the appropriate arguments).
+This executable was generated using PyInstaller, and can be generated for any platform (though this one is specifically targeted for Windows).
+You may find it useful to copy these two files to a directory in your `PATH`.

 ## Features

 It allows you to place `.inc` directive anywhere in an assembly file that tells the preprocessor to insert the contents of a given file in your assembly file.
 I made it so that I could distribute large projects over multiple files.
 Check out the files in the `Test` directory for usage.